Car parking in Maastricht

 If you don’t pay for your parking spot or if you didn’t pay the full amount, you may receive a parking fine.
 If you have parked incorrectly (e.g. without a permit in a permit holder space or in a disabled parking space), you may receive a fine from the Centraal Justitieel Incassobureau (CJI).
 More information about paying CJI fines in the Netherlands.

 If you disagree with your parking fine, you can file an appeal within six weeks.
 Note that you always need to pay your fine first.
 Failing to do so results in significantly higher fines.
 The municipality of Maastricht has handed over the job of handling parking fines to Cannock Chase.
 You must pay the parking fine to them.
-After paying, follow these official guidelines by the municipality to file such an appeal.
+You can challenge a parking ticket on Cannock’s website if you think it has been given to you unfairly.
+Make sure to do this within 6 weeks from the date on the penalty charge notice from Cannock.